The Swiss architect put the famous village on the map as a cultural destination thanks to the purchase and renovation of the Fornillo Tower.

 Clavel’s precious legacy in Positano

-German writer and Clavel friend, Kracauer described the tower as a “madness of rocks”.
-And over the years, Swiss and German intellectuals made it a point to stop in Positano during their visits to Naples and Capri.
+German writer and Clavel friend, Kracauer described the tower as a “madness of rocks.”
+And over the years, Swiss and German intellectuals stopped in Positano during their visits to Naples and Capri.
 In 1954 Princess Santa Borghese Hercolani purchased the tower and took great care of it for the rest of her life so that it would continue to “reflect forever on the sea, silent like a sphinx that will never unravel its secret.”

 (Translation by Michela Pandolfi)